 - comply with Natural England’s policies on equal opportunities

-Theis an agreement between Natural England and its volunteers setting out what we can expect of each other.
+The Volunteering Promise (PDF, 346KB, 3 pages) is an agreement between Natural England and its volunteers setting out what we can expect of each other.

 Natural England wants you to enjoy your voluntary role and hope the support provided enables you to do this.
 If you need further support or guidance on anything relating to your volunteering please contact your supervisor or support adviser.
 If you feel unable to do this for any reason, please contact us in confidence:

 National Nature Reserve and all other volunteers

 Telephone 0208 026 1225 or 0208 026 1254

 Natural England’s volunteers have a responsibility, like paid staff, to carry out their role in a safe manner.
 Natural England therefore requires all our volunteers to consider the effect their actions may have on their own safety and that of other people.

 Natural England provides the following information to all volunteers:

 - health and safety information as part of your induction